-Nicol: It’s a level from The Crystal Maze.
+Nicol: This looks like a level from The Crystal Maze.

 Nicol: If he gets this right, he wins a crystal.

-Sue: It’s not right seeing a Sontaran sunning himself on a Veranda in Spain.
+Sue: Seeing a Sontaran sunning himself on a veranda doesn’t feel right.
 He’ll burn his head.

 The Sontarans are working with Chessene and Shockeye.

 Sue: I have to say, these Sontarans look a bit cheap to me.
-They don’t look right.
+No, they don’t look right at all.
 They look plasticky.

 Sue: See, Nicol.
 Marrying for money.

-Back on the space station, the computer overpowers the Doctor with some gas and the Time Lord falls onto some cables.
+While back on the space station, the computer overpowers the Sixth Doctor with gas and the Time Lord collapses onto some cables.